GetSetAbhi/High-Level-System-Design/wallet/README.md

 Conclusion: RDBMS with TCC solves the immediate atomicity problem, but introduces performance and operational complexities at extreme scale, and doesn't fully address the "reproducibility" requirement in an elegant way.

+### Event sourcing with SAGA Pattern

+**Challenges**

+* **Need for Reproducibility**: We need to be able to reproduce the series of events that led to a particular database state at a particular period of time.
+Basically a way to audit the trail of transactions that led to a particular account balance.
+* **Need for High Concurrency & Decoupling**: We still need to handle 1M TPS and avoid the blocking nature of 2PC/TCC.
+We want a more asynchronous, decoupled approach.
+This is where Sagas come in.
+* **Complexity of Distributed Transactions**: 2 Phase Commit is complex to implement and recover from.
+Sagas offer a more flexible way to manage multi-step distributed processes.
+* **Synchronous Nature**: 2PC is inherently synchronous.
+All participants must respond before the transaction can proceed.
+This can introduce significant latency in geographically distributed systems or systems with many participating services.

 We have assumed that every search query has on an average 10 Characters